usnistgov/test_code_eval/README.md

 # README.md

-This describes the repository "test_code_eval", which is a pilot experiment to test if AI-Generated Code can be used to help test software.
-This experiment also doubles as an infrastructure.
+This repository "test_code_eval", contains software to test if AI-Generated Code can be used to help test software.
+This software is also the scoring and validation code for the NIST GenAI Code Pilot Evaluation.
+Although the test cases include some sample data that can be used to explore this package, the NIST GenAI Code Pilot Evaluation Data is not in this repository.

 This code contains the genai_code_test package.

 Full documentation of the `genai_code_test` package is on the [genai_code_test gitlab pages](https://genai_code.ipages.nist.gov/test_code_eval/).

-The test cases include some sample data that can be used to explore this package.
-However, this repository only stores the software code and does not store the data.

 ## Contact

-For specific software questions, please contace Peter Fontana <peter.fontana@nist.gov>.
+For specific software questions, please contact Sonika Sharma <sonika.sharma@nist.gov> or Peter Fontana <peter.fontana@nist.gov>.
 For questions related to the NIST Generative AI (GenAI) Program, please contact <genai_poc@nist.gov>

 ## Contributors

 The contributors to this code repository are:

+* Sonika Sharma <sonika.sharma@nist.gov>
 * Peter Fontana <peter.fontana@nist.gov>
-* Sonika Sharma <sonika.sharma@nist.gov>

 ## Environment Variables and Configuration